dsnahil/CareerCanvas/README.md

 ## 🏃‍♂️ Running the Application

-### Development Mode
+### Development Mode (Run all from the root folder)

-1. Start the server:
+1. Start the server: (To boot the server locally)
    ```bash
    yarn dev:server
    ```

-2. Start the frontend:
+2. Start the frontend: (To boot the frontend locally)
    ```bash
    yarn dev:frontend
    ```

-3. Start the document collector:
+3. Start the document collector: (To then run the document collector)
    ```bash
    yarn dev:collector
    ```